Jack Foley (sound effects artist): Early life and career

 By the latter half of the 1920s, sound was introduced in films.
 Many production companies began looking to incorporate sound in their movies.
 Foley became involved with this new aspect in the film industry and worked with sound for movies such as The Phantom of the Opera (1925), The Jazz Singer (1927) and Tarzan the Tiger (1929), in which he voiced the first Tarzan yell.
 It wasn't until Show Boat (1929) when Foley's career took off as he helped create sound effects for the movie which led to the name Foley effects.
 After this movie, Foley solely focused on sound for his career in the film industry.
 Foley worked for close to thirty years incorporating Foley sounds in movies, such as Dracula (1931) and Spartacus (1960).
 He helped bring movies to life by recording everyday sounds, such as chewing, knocking on wood, and footsteps.
 Foley made sound a critical aspect of movie productions.

 Foley won awards for his work, including the Golden Reel Award.
 The Motion Picture Sound Editors society honored Foley after his retirement in the early 1960s.
-Jack Foley passed away on November 9, 1967, at the age of 76.
+Jack Foley died on November 9, 1967, at the age of 76.
 Foley himself calculated that he had walked over 5000 mi making sounds for films, and his work and legacy are still remembered to this day.